What is Hypervisor?

 2. Citrix XenServer

-Like VMware, Citrix also offers both free and commercial product.
+Like VMware, Citrix also offers both free and commercial products.
 The product having basic technology is free and does not have any advanced features.

 3. Oracle VM